denvas20/entain-demo/README.md

 In backend Postgres ralational database was selected.
 Relational database is the most convinient way to store such structured and typical data like movie list.
 TypeORM was chosen to connect and operate with database as suggested by NestJS docs.

 It would be more reasonable to plug backend directly to movie API. "www.themoviedb.org" has well structured endpoints for filtered movie search.
 But as you probably wish to see some db interraction, I will use db to store movies.
 It doesn't look like "www.themoviedb.org" has an easy and obvious way to get all detailed movie data at once.

+"www.themoviedb.org" has "Discover movies" functionality, which I will use to seed my db.
+Using API request I will get movies page by page and save them to db.
+This will happen only then SEED env variable is set to "true".
+Also I will get a genre list.

+There are 2 modules Genre and Movie created in backend, each of them has one route to get multiple items.
+Movies result will be paged as it has a lot of items, genres will not be pages.

+Backend is structured according to NestJS conventions.